Pyro Scene

 Smoothing Iterations[0..256]

-This value controls the iteration depth for the Multigrid portion of the simulation.
+This value controls the iteration depth for the Multigrid part of the simulation.
 Since the Preconditioned Conjugate Gradient mode is also based on the Multigrid V-Cycle, this parameter is also used there.
-This affects all iteration steps except the first one.
-The iterations of the coarsest subdivision level are determined by the value for Smoothing Iterations Final.
+All iteration steps except for the first are affected by this.
+The iterations of the coarsest subdivision stage are determined by the value for Smoothing Iterations Final.

 These images show an explosion with Preconditioned Conjugate Gradient.
 From left to right, the values 0,1, 2, 4, and 8 were used for the Smoothing Iterations.